HughP/MLKA/README.md

 # MLKA
 Multi-Lingual Keyboard Assessment
-_This repo contains some code in the assesment and comparison of keyboards in multible languages.
-I find that very little in the literature exists about keyboard effiencdnetcy measurements across languages.
-More generally the problem of what characters go where are arranged discussed as the **Keyboard Arangment Problem** (KAP) or **General Keyboard Arangment Problem** (GKAP)._
+_This repo contains some code in the assessment and comparison of keyboards in multiple languages.
+I find that very little in the literature exists about keyboard effiencnetcy measurements across languages.
+More generally the problem of what characters go where are arranged discussed as the **Keyboard Arrangement Problem** (KAP) or **General Keyboard Arrangement Problem** (GKAP)._

 Notes and formulas from:
 * **Yin, Peng-Yeng & En-Ping Su.
 2011.
 Cyber Swarm optimization for general keyboard arrangement problem.
 International Journal of Industrial Ergonomics 41.1: 43-52.**